 - Shrivastava R, John GW.
 Treatment of common mouth ulcers with topical Alchemilla vulgaris in glycerine (Aphtarine®).
 Clin Drug Investig, 26(10): 567-573, 2006.

-ANTISCAR is a specific cellular matrix-degrading MMP inhibitor in the form of a topical antimicrobial, lastingly hydrating, filmogen solution for the treatment of superficial bedsores, diabetic ulcers and venous leg ulcers.
+ANTISCAR is a solution to remove cellular matrix-degrading MMPs, presented in the form of a topical mechanical antimicrobial, lastingly hydrating, filmogen solution, indicated for the treatment of superficial bedsores, diabetic ulcers and venous leg ulcers.
 (50ml tube)

-OROSOL is an oral MMP-inhibiting spray for the treatment of chemo- and radiotherapy-induced oral mucositis ulcers.
+OROSOL is an oral spray, to topically remove noxious MMPs, for the treatment of chemo- and radiotherapy-induced oral mucositis ulcers.
 (20ml spray)

-APHTARINE is the first specific topical MMP inhibitor and healing gel for the treatment of traumatic oral sores.
+APHTARINE is the first topical MMP removing and healing gel for the treatment of traumatic oral sores.
 (10ml tube)